Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.

-Some people are in the pastorate out of obligation rather from a heart’s desire to do the will of God.
-The person who serves the sheep of God under coercion is a resentful person.
+Some people are in the pastorate out of obligation instead of from a heart’s desire to do the will of God.
+The person who serves the sheep of God under coercion is resentful.
 This shepherd will never serve his sheep properly.
 A true shepherd serves, not because he must, but because he wants to make an impact on their lives.
 No one should draft a pastor into the ministry.
 The pastor should volunteer with no need for anyone to urge him to do what he does.
-To him the ministry is no burden.
+To him, the ministry is no burden.

 2 Co 5:14, “For the love of Christ compels us, because we judge thus: that if One died for all, then all died.”

 Some of the pastors in Asia Minor felt it was a good career move to go into the pastorate.
 They went into ministry because of their image in the community.

 The pastor who must be shanghaied into the job while dragging his feet is not in God’s will.
 In the army, the widespread scuttlebutt is, “Don’t volunteer for anything.”
 The Christian military has many generals of these types.
 They volunteer for and initiate very little.

 “Willingly” means without compulsion, deliberately, intentionally, voluntarily.
 This person leads his congregation without being forced or pressured into leadership.
 He leads the flock of his own free will, and no one imposes this desire on him.
 Leadership resides in his heart.

 Phm 14, “But without your consent I wanted to do nothing, that your good deed might not be by compulsion, as it were, but voluntary.”

 1 Cor 9:16-17, “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!
 17For if I do this willingly, I have a reward; but if against my will, I have been entrusted with a stewardship.”